saranguiz/ml-sagemaker-pipeline/training/README.md

-This script is an image classifier implemented with Pytorch that makes use of pretrained models that can be fine-tuned on a custom dataset.
+The scripts used in this project are based on an image classifier implemented with Pytorch that makes use of pretrained models that can be fine-tuned on a custom dataset.

 ## Pre-requisites

-- Python version `3.9` or greater
+- Python version `3.6` or greater

 - Libraries: `torch`, `torchvision`, `argparse`, `Pillow` (can be installed with `pip`)